-- During the period under review, several factors could have contributed to the slowdown of tourism growth in Thailand, including the Severe Acute Respiratory Syndrome threat in 2003, ongoing unrest in three southernmost provinces, the impact of the tsunami in 2004, and the Thai Government developments in 2006.
-The share of tourism to GDP registered a slight drop in 2005, before returning to its 5% level in 2006 (Table I.2).
-The number of tourist arrivals at the end of 2006 was estimated at 13.82 million (10 million in 2003), generating B 481 billion (B 309 billion in 2003); most tourists were from East Asia.
-127 Average hotel room occupancy rate was 53.78% in 2006. - A Committee for National Tourism Policies (Committee for National Tourism Development until 2005), chaired by the Prime Minister, is responsible for preparing tourism plans and policies.
+- 109. During the period under review, several factors could have contributed to the slowdown of tourism growth in Thailand, including the Severe Acute Respiratory Syndrome threat in 2003, ongoing unrest in three southernmost provinces, the impact of the tsunami in 2004, and the Thai Government developments in 2006.
+The share of tourism to GDP registered a slight drop in 2005, before returning to its 6.23% level in 2006 (according to the Tourism Authority of Thailand).
+The number of tourist arrivals at the end of 2006 was estimated at 13.82 million (10 million in 2003), generating B 487 billion (B 309 billion in 2003); most tourists were from East Asia.
+127 Average hotel room occupancy rate was 48.98% in 2006. - A Committee for National Tourism Policies (Committee for National Tourism Development until 2005), chaired by the Prime Minister, is responsible for preparing tourism plans and policies.
 According to the authorities, a Tourism Master Plan aims to promote foreign tourists arrivals targeting an increase of not less than 6% per year and revenue growth of not less than 10% per year; the annual targets for Thai tourists travelling within the country, are 3% and 7%, respectively.
-The Board of Investment offers tax and other investment incentives for hotels with more than 100 rooms (zone 1 and 2 receive non-tax incentives, zone 3 receives import duty exemption on machinery, being in a remote area (Chapter III)), and in 2003 was considering granting incentives to both domestic and foreign investors in certain types of accommodation, such as retirement homes (Chapter III). - The Tourism Authority of Thailand (TAT), a state agency, handles tourism promotion.
-128 Its 111.
-Thailand Tourism Promotion Policies for 2003-2006 include five main objectives: to promote tourism as a major instrument for improving the economy; to promote and develop proactive marketing operations; to promote cooperation with all parties both domestic and international in tourist market promotion and development; to strive for organizational, management, and personnel skills; and to accelerate the development of an information technology system that facilitates e-tourism.
-129 - 112.
-The Hotel Act B.E.
+The Board of Investment offers tax and other investment incentives for hotels with more than 100 rooms.
+However, firms located in zone 1 and 2 will receive only non-tax incentives, while those located in zone 3, except 18 least developed provinces, will receive only import duty exemption on machinery.
+These incentives are granted to both domestic and foreign investors. - The Tourism Authority of Thailand (TAT), a state agency, handles tourism promotion.
+128 Its Thailand Tourism Promotion Policies for 2003-2006 include five main objectives: to promote tourism as a major instrument for improving the economy; to promote and develop proactive marketing operations; to promote cooperation with all parties both domestic and international in tourist market promotion and development; to strive for organizational, management, and personnel skills; and to accelerate the development of an information technology system that facilitates e-tourism.
+129 - The Hotel Act B.E.
 2478 (1935) was replaced with the Hotel Act B.E.
-2547 (2004) introducing a hotel grading system in order to establish a consistent standard for hotels and resorts in Thailand.
+2547 (2004) 112. introducing a hotel grading system in order to establish a consistent standard for hotels and resorts in Thailand.
 To increase Thailand's competitive potential on the international stage, the Thai hotel industry considers it important to raise overall standards by adopting internationally recognized practices, such as the introduction of a 'precise, accurate and reliable' hotel standard and certification process that would enable Thai hotels to compete with world-class hotel properties on an equal footing.
-As of September 2005, 116 hotel and resort properties were participating in the voluntary star rating certification programme. - Majority foreign ownership in hotels, including accommodation and restaurant activities, and guided tour and travel services (Travel Business and Guide Act of 1992), requires approval under the
+As of September 2005, 116 hotel and resort properties were participating in the voluntary star rating certification programme.